PaulMasonDev/PaulMasonDev/README.md

 javascript and by creating responsive front-end interfaces, I am able to display the most important pieces of information for the client's needs.
-I love to see projects grow from tiny seedlings of thought to fully functional productivity applications that users can immediately benekt from.
+I love to see projects grow from tiny seedlings of thought to fully functional productivity applications that users can immediately benefit from.
 While continuing to build applications, I also seek out opportunities to collaborate with other like minded developers in order to hone in on my craft.
 I have experience with Scrum Agile methodologies and Git and Github version control.